Alpackers/CTF-Writeups/2015/CSAW-CTF/Trivia/Readme.md

 --------
 Q:  This Pentesting expert supplied HBO's Silicon Valley with technical advice in season 2.
 The flag is his twitter handle.

-A:  Searched for the pentesting expert on Silicon Valley, and found the one and only Rob Fuller aka - [Mubix!](https://twitter.com/mubix)
+A:  A little googling on a cell phone while looking at other challenges found this one.
+Rob Fuller  [Mubix!](https://twitter.com/mubix)